mutt0-ds/mutt0-ds.github.io/content/books/emotional-first-aid.md

 showInHome: false
 ---

-_Rejection, Loneliness, Loss, Guilt, Rumination, Failure, and Low Self-esteem: quick recipes to heal us from these invisible (but painful) wounds_

 The summary sheet is very useful; here are the key points.

 1. Rejection: various wounds that get infected over time, example David at community college.
 Remedy: logical counterarguments, remember our positive qualities, desensitize (Caution!).